Skip to main content

 Founder & Chief Editor of PrimeLifeSteps

 Hi there!
 I’m Robert.
-After working for over 25 years as a certified personal finance consultant, I retired and realized how daunting the digital landscape can be for my peers.
+After working for over 25 years as a customer support operations and technology specialist, I retired and realized how daunting the digital landscape can be for my peers.
 From complicated streaming bills to confusing online portals for government support, the modern internet often leaves mature adults behind.

 I started PrimeLifeSteps to bridge this gap.
-My professional background in personal finance, combined with my love for helping friends and family set up their smartphones, inspired me to build a clean, ad-free, and easy-to-read guide where seniors can find trustworthy answers.
+My professional background in technical troubleshooting, combined with my love for helping friends and family set up their devices, inspired me to build a clean, ad-free, and easy-to-read guide where seniors can find trustworthy answers.

 • Contact: contact@primelifesteps.com (For inquiries, feedback, or topic suggestions)